marvcode/swiss_tournament/README.md

    additional testing on the application)

 2. Create the database schema by importing the tournament.sql file.
    This can be accomplished in a number of ways:
    For example:

 	A. Use command line on local machine.
 ```
 $ psql tournament [username]
 (depending on permissions, psql will ask for user's password)
 > \i [fullpath to file]\tournament.sql
 (this will import the SQL file and setup database tables and Views)
 ```
-B. The user may find it easier to use a database administration tool such as 'pgadmin3'.
+	B. The user may find it easier to use a database administration tool such as **'pgadmin3'**.
 This application is available for multiple OS platforms such as Windows, Linux, and Mac  OS.
-In the administration tool, the user can connect to the database and then open a SQL command window to use the SQL code found in the tournament.sql file.
+In the administration tool, the user can connect to the postgres server, create the new tournament database and then open a SQL command window to use the SQL code found in the tournament.sql file.

+**To run the python application:**
 3. On a Mac, open a terminal window and change the working directory to the directory where the files above are stored.

-4. To confirm this, you can type 'pwd' at the command line and the path shown should match where you have the files stored.
+4. To confirm this, you can type `pwd` at the command line and the path shown should match where you have the files stored.

-5. Then, at the command line, type: 'python tournamant_test.py'
+5. Then, at the command line, type: `python tournamant_test.py`

 6. This will run the test application and output the results of the system test for this application.